drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 N

-This defines the method to use to interpolate random points to the array that will serve as the :py:`Scape`'s raster.
+This defines the method to use to interpolate random points to the array that will serve as the :py:`Layer`'s raster.
 Whichever of the three valid values is chosen (:py:`'linear'`, :py:`'cubic'`, or :py:`'nearest'`) will be passed on as an argument to :py:`scipy.interpolate.griddata`.
 Note that the :py:`'nearest'` method will generate a random categorical array, such as